Skip to Content

 • Parmesan cheese

-• Half of a small onion diced is nice but optional
+• Half of a small diced onion or bell peppers is nice but optional

 • Oregano and some basil

 Just a sprinkle of salt and pepper I usually add but that is up to you.
 If you want low sodium you can leave that out.
-Near the end pop in acorn squash in microwave to get that tender too and serve as a healthy duo.
+You could put acorn squash in microwave to get that tender too and serve as a healthy duo together.

 Zucchini Quiche Recipe

+In general yes you would do this to reduce the amount of moisture into the mixture.
+Typically this is done when the vegetables are shredded.
+In this case they are much larger pieces, sliced, so you do not in this case.
 When it comes to zucchini and/or yellow squash you could use one or the other, or both.
 1 medium size is listed but if you got 2 small, one of each color that would work too.
-I do think zucchini and squash are interchangeable but yellow is a bit softer when it is cooked so keep that in mind.

 • Always preheat oven to begin with, to 350 degrees F for this one.

-• Add vegetable oil, cheeses, oregano, basil, salt & pepper.
+• Add ingredients such as vegetable oil, cheeses, oregano, basil, salt & pepper.
 Stir well.

 • Gently fold in the sliced zucchini & onions (reserving a few slices of zucchini for the top of your quiche).
 Could add meat too if you wanted like some diced fish as in our salmon quiche.